espressomd/espresso/doc/sphinx/introduction.rst

     for p in system.part:
         print("Particle id {}, type {}".format(p.id, p.type))

-An individual particle is represented by an instance of ParticleHandle.
+An individual particle is represented by an instance of :class:`~espressomd.particle_data.ParticleHandle`.
-The properties of the particle (see :class:`espressomd.particle_data.ParticleHandle`) are implemented as Python properties. ::
+The properties of the particle are implemented as Python properties. ::

     particle = system.part[0]